rizwanahmedit23/google_calendar/README.md

 ```bash
 cd google_calendar
 ```
-4. Create an environment and install required modules from 'requirements.txt' file:
+3. Create an environment and install required modules from 'requirements.txt' file:
 ```bash
 pip install -r requirements.txt
 ```
-5. Get OAuth 2.0 Credentials from the Google Calendar API, OAuth2 client ID, client secret, and redirect URI.
+4. .Go to https://console.cloud.google.com/ and get Get OAuth 2.0 Credentials i.e. OAuth2 client ID, client secret, and redirect URI from the 'Google Calendar API'.
 Replace them with the actual values from your Google API credentials.

-6. Move to the `google_calendar_integ` directory and update the constants in 'views.py' file with your google credentials as shown below:
+5. Move to the `google_calendar_integ` directory and update the constants in 'views.py' file with your google credentials as shown below:
 GOOGLE_OAUTH2_CLIENT_ID = "your-client-id"
 GOOGLE_OAUTH2_CLIENT_SECRET = "your-client-secret"
 GOOGLE_OAUTH2_REDIRECT_URI = "http://your-redirect-uri"

 The redirect uri should look like: http://localhost:8000/rest/v1/calendar/redirect/ if you are using a local host

-7. Run the server
+6. Run the server
 ```bash
 python manage.py runserver
 ```
-8. Open the endpoint link in the browser:
+7. Open the endpoint link in the browser:
 ```bash
 http://localhost:8000/rest/v1/calendar/init/
 ```